The closure ordering conjecture on local Arthur packets of classical groups: Abstract

 \section{Abstract}

-In this paper, we study the structure of the set of local Arthur parameters such that the corresponding local Arthur packets all contain a given representation of the split classical groups $\mathrm{G}_n=\mathrm{Sp}_{2n}, \mathrm{SO}_{2n+1}$ over a non-Archimedean local field of characteristic zero.
-We show that there exist a pair of elements in this set which are the unique maximal and minimal elements under various orderings.
-As an application, we prove the closure ordering conjecture on the local $L$-parameters of representations in local Arthur packets of $\mathrm{G}_n$, namely, given any representation $\pi$ in a local Arthur packet $\Pi_{\psi}$, the closure of the local $L$-parameter of $\pi$ in the Vogan variety must contain the local $L$-parameter corresponding to $\psi$.
-This conjecture is inspired by the work of Adams, Barbasch, and Vogan, and Cunningham et al. on ABV-packets.
-Its ABV-analogue has been proved by Cunningham et al. Our result provides evidence for the coincidence of the local Arthur packets with the ABV-packets as conjectured by Cunningham et al. in \cite[Section 8.3, Conjecture 1]{CFMMX22}.
-Our key ingredients to overcome the difficulty which lies in the nontrivial intersections of local Arthur packets are the operators developed in \cite{HLL22} and a reduction to the unique maximal element above.
-The closure ordering conjecture reveals a very interesting geometric nature of local Arthur packets and is expected to have many important implications.
-We show that it implies the Enhanced Shahidi's Conjecture for general quasi-split connected reductive groups, under certain reasonable assumptions.
-We verify these assumptions for $\mathrm{G}_n$, giving a new proof of the Enhanced Shahidi's Conjecture.
-As a byproduct of the proof of the closure ordering conjecture, we give new algorithms to determine whether a given representation is of Arthur type, which have their own interests and theoretical importance.
+In this paper, we prove the closure ordering conjecture on the local $L$-parameters of representations in local Arthur packets of $\mathrm{G}_n=\mathrm{Sp}_{2n}, \mathrm{SO}_{2n+1}$ over a non-Archimedean local field of characteristic zero.
+Precisely, given any representation $\pi$ in a local Arthur packet $\Pi_{\psi}$, the closure of the local $L$-parameter of $\pi$ in the Vogan variety must contain the local $L$-parameter corresponding to $\psi$.
+This conjecture reveals a geometric nature of local Arthur packets and is inspired by the work of Adams, Barbasch, and Vogan, and the work of Cunningham, Fiori, Moussaoui, Mracek, and Xu, on ABV-packets.
+As an application, for general quasi-split connected reductive groups, we show that the closure ordering conjecture implies the enhanced Shahidi conjecture, under certain reasonable assumptions.
+This provides a framework towards the enhanced Shahidi conjecture in general.
+We verify these assumptions for $\mathrm{G}_n$, hence give a new proof of the enhanced Shahidi conjecture.
+At last, we show that local Arthur packets cannot be fully contained in other ones, which is in contrast to the situation over Archimedean local fields and has its own interests.